Open-Attestation/open-attestation/README.md

 1. Open `runVcTest.sh` and update `install_vc_test_suite=true` to `install_vc_test_suite=false`.

-    This line will help preserve the `vc-test-suite` folder untouched.
+    This line will preserve the `vc-test-suite` folder untouched.

 You can now debug from the `vc-test-suite` folder the way you need.